AishienKazawa/pexels-photo-gallery/README.md

-# Pexels Photo Gallery
+# Pexels Galleria

-## Features

-1. Image Display: View a curated collection of images fetched from the Pexels API.
-The gallery provides a visually appealing way to explore diverse and high-resolution photographs.
+Welcome to the Pexels Photo Gallery!
+This application offers a delightful experience for exploring a curated collection of high-resolution images sourced from the Pexels API.
+Whether you're seeking inspiration or simply enjoying visually stunning photographs, our gallery provides a seamless way to immerse yourself in the world of captivating visuals.

+## Key Features

+1. Image Display: Immerse yourself in a visually stunning collection of curated images, showcasing diversity and quality, sourced directly from the Pexels API.

-2. Search Functionality: Search feature to find relevant images from the Pexels API, making it easy to discover photos tailored to your interests.
+2. Search Functionality: Tailor your exploration by using the search feature to find images that match your interests.
+Discover relevant photos effortlessly with our intuitive search functionality.

-3. Download Images: Download your favorite images directly from the gallery.
-A simple and intuitive download button allows you to save high-quality photos to your device effortlessly.
+3. Download Images: Save your favorite images directly to your device with a user-friendly download button.
+Enjoy the convenience of preserving high-quality photos for personal use.

 ## Getting Started